retroredge/pgzero-games/ray-casting/README.md

 ## Controls

-Use the arrow keys to move around.
+Use the left and right arrow keys to rotate the player.

+Up and down arrow keys or W and S move the player forwards and backwards.

+A and D can be used to straf left and right.